-Half Roasted Turkey & Avocado BLT and Half Classic Cafe Salad with Asian Sesame Vinaigrette
+Half Roasted Turkey & Avocado BLT and Half Seasonal Greens Salad with Reduced-Fat Balsamic Vinaigrette

 One of the best options at Panera is their “You Pick Two” special.
 It gives you the ability to select a rounded meal while managing your portion control.
-Pair our number 1 ranked sandwich at Panera, the Turkey & Avocado BLT, with a Classic Cafe Salad and flavorful Asian Sesame Vinaigrette for a little extra pizazz.
-The layer of heart-healthy avocado on your sandwich will help you to absorb three to five times more carotenoids, the disease-fighting compounds found in the veggies in the cafe salad, according to a study in the Journal of Nutrition.
+Pair our number 1 ranked sandwich at Panera, the Turkey & Avocado BLT, with a Seasonal Greens Salad and flavorful Reduced-Fat Balsamic Vinaigrette for a little extra pizazz.
+The layer of heart-healthy avocado on your sandwich will help you to absorb three to five times more carotenoids, the disease-fighting compounds found in the veggies in the salad, according to a study in the Journal of Nutrition.

 Fresh from the Atlantic, the namesake of Red Lobster is a nutritionist favorite.
 Martha Mckittrick, RD, CDE, says, “since lobster takes a long time to eat, it forces you to eat more mindfully and pay attention to your hunger cues.”
-Even better, this meal is rounded out by sides of fresh vegetables and a small Garden Salad to up the fiber content and potatoes to add some carbs.
-If you’re not a fan of gold potatoes, take a page from Kristen Carlucci’s, RD-N, book and ask to substitute the potatoes for a side of steamed broccoli.
-She says, “The lean protein from the lobster plus the fiber and nutrients from the vegetables make this an extremely satisfying and healthy meal!”
+Even better, this meal is rounded out by sides of fresh vegetables and a small serving of mixed grain rice to up the fiber content.
+Kristen Carlucci, RDN, says, “The lean protein from the lobster plus the fiber and nutrients from the vegetables make this an extremely satisfying and healthy meal!”
 To discover more satisfying eats that will help you trim down, check out these 25 Best Carbs for Weight Loss.

-Victoria’s 6-ounce Filet Mignon with sides of Asparagus and House Salad
+Victoria’s 6-ounce Filet Mignon with sides of Asparagus and Blue Cheese Wedge Salad

 We know it’s hard to believe, but Outback, home of the 2,000-calorie Bloomin’ Onion appetizer, does have some healthy meal options.
 One of the best cuts of meat you can get from the popular steakhouse is the 6-ounce Victoria Filet because it is low in fat.
 Even better, the side of asparagus is rich in potassium, a nutrient that helps the body flush out water and sodium.